-We find that the row of single-storey cottages meets the criteria for listing, both for its interest as early estate-workers' cottages associated with nearby Cumbernauld House, and for its role as a cottage theatre and significant community resource during the formative years of Cumbernauld New Town.
-We propose to exclude all later additions to the rear of the cottages from the listing.
+We have found that the row of single-storey cottages meets the criteria for listing, both for its interest as early estate-workers' cottages associated with nearby Cumbernauld House, and for its role as a cottage theatre and significant community resource during the formative years of Cumbernauld New Town.
+We have excluded all later additions to the rear of the cottages from the listing.